algao1/blurb/content/posts/kv_store.md

 > Note: Error handling is omitted for brevity, unless necessary.
 Please see source code for the complete implementation.

 Similarly, we do this with our values, and end up with the following format.
-As an exercise, we can also add a checksum (CRC) before the key-value pair to help detect corrupted entries.
+As a follow up, we can also add a checksum (CRC) before the key-value pair to help detect if the entry is corrupted.

 ```go
 +-----+------------+-----+--------------+-------+